Financial and accounting systems are central to the success of associations, but they can also present a variety of challenges.

 Association management may assume that effective integration requires little more than choosing a good accounting software platform and then pushing a button.
 In reality, it’s a complicated, time- and resource-consuming process, with many moving parts.
 That said, the benefits can also be significant.
 For example, many of our clients have reported that with tighter integration between their accounting software and other systems, their internal customers feel an increased sense of ownership over their financials, with greater control and faster answers to their questions.

 3. Selecting systems that can grow with your organization

-The pandemic has also highlighted the need for accounting systems with flexibility.
-Because of the pandemic’s impact on both dues and non-dues revenue, many associations are being forced to rethink their organizational structure and even their business models.
 For organizations whose accounting systems are older or less flexible, updating their systems and reporting tools to reflect such changes can be very difficult.

 If your organization faces such decisions, it’s important to know that some software manufacturers effectively “lockdown” their systems so that users cannot make the kinds of fundamental changes just mentioned, while others are more flexible, and even encourage third-party software providers to introduce products to make their systems more functional.

 4. Moving to cloud-based and SaaS systems

 Another related decision associations face is whether to move to cloud-based and/or Software as a Service (SaaS) systems.
 While we’ve seen this trend for a number of years, it is becoming increasingly acute, especially in the area of data security.
 In the past, many associations could afford to have systems that lagged behind their software providers’ most recent build.
 But with the increasing risks of hacking and ransomware attacks, keeping one’s system current is more important than ever.
 Cloud-based and SaaS systems address this need by ensuring that an association’s security profile is always as up-to-date as possible.